Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsubsection{Rerouting Latency}

 The Rerouting latency is an important metric for evaluating the performance of Linkbait.
-On one hand, the network jitter caused by rerouting should not disturb legitimate hosts.
-On the other hand, since latency may produce a deviation for the result of link-probers (traceroute), we should reduce this jitter in case the adversary perceives that the linkmap has been faked.
+Firstly, the network jitter caused by rerouting should not disturb legitimate IoT devices.
+Secondely, since latency may produce a deviation for the result of link-probers (traceroute), we should reduce this jitter in case the adversary perceives that the linkmap has been faked.

-\textbf{Rerouting Impact on legitimate hosts}.
-To investigate the impact on legitimate hosts, we measure Round-Trip Time (RTT) during three different stages in Linkbait.
-Figure \ref{fig:RTT_change} illustrates the RTT change for legitimate hosts.
+{\textbf{Rerouting Impact on legitimate devices}:} To investigate the impact on legitimate IoT devices, we measure Round-Trip Time (RTT) during three different stages in Linkbait.
+Fig. \ref{fig:RTT_change} illustrates the RTT change for legitimate devices.
 The link $L_o$ supports all link-probers' traffic before 11.6s.
 Our mechanism identifies and reacts immediately after a link-prober performs traceroute at 11.6s.
 The response time includes the time for link-prober identification and the time for pushing corresponding labeling flow table to Openflow-enabled switches.
-As shown in Figure \ref{fig:RTT_change}, legitimate hosts who communicate with the target area via $L_o$ experience a temporary block.
+As shown in Fig. \ref{fig:RTT_change}, legitimate IoT devices who communicate with the target area via $L_o$ experience a temporary block.
 However, RTT quickly returns to a normal value when Linkbait handles traceroute of the link-prober.

-\textbf{Rerouting Impact on Link-probers.} To investigate the impact on link-probers, we record the result of traceroute during rerouting policy takes effect.
-Figure \ref{fig:Traceroute_sample} demonstrates an example of traceroute to wikipedia.org.
+{\textbf{Rerouting Impact on Link-probers}:} To investigate the impact on link-probers, we record the result of traceroute during rerouting policy takes effect.
 When traceroute runs, traceroute outputs the list of traversed routers in a simple text format, together with the timing information.
 With the list of routers, a link-prober restores a link.
 In addition, the link-prober can observe whether every hop works fine according to its traceroute delay.
 An abnormal delay may alert the adversary, which leads to a failed obfuscation.

-Figure \ref{fig:Traceroute_change} shows the timing information for traceroute command with and without our rerouting policy.
+Fig. \ref{fig:Traceroute_change} shows the timing information for traceroute command with and without our rerouting policy.
 We create probing flows every 7 ms into the network.
 Each blue line shows the average router response time for each hop of a probing flow with the rerouting policy.
 Each red line shows the average router response time for each hop of a probing flow without rerouting policy, which is considered as a baseline.